Tubuai: Climate

-The island has also been the scene of several cyclones, though they are not very frequent and are often weakened before reaching landfall (as with Cyclone Meena in 2004).
+The island has also been the scene of several cyclones, though they are not very frequent and are often weakened before reaching landfall (as with Cyclone Meena in 2005).
 However, much bigger cyclones occasionally hit the island.
-As such, on 5 February 2010, Tupua'i found itself in the path of Cyclone Oli with winds averaging 160 km/h (gusting nearly 220 km/h).
+As such, on 5 February 2010, Tupua'i found itself in the path of Cyclone Oli with winds averaging 160 km/h (100 mph) (gusting nearly 220 km/h; 140 mph).

 Average weather records on Tupua'i:

 Demographics

 Since the 1990s, the island's population has stabilised to approximately 2000 inhabitants.

 Evolution of the population of Tupua'i since its discovery:

 Administration

 Tubuai is the administrative capital of the Austral Islands, and the commune consists solely of this one island, including the six or seven motus surrounding it.
 Tubuai was annexed by France in 1881.
 The commune itself consists of the following associated communes: